The Truth About Cats & Dogs

 The Truth About Cats & Dogs is a 1996 American romantic comedy film directed by Michael Lehmann and written by Audrey Wells.
 It stars Janeane Garofalo, Uma Thurman, Ben Chaplin and Jamie Foxx.
-The story is a modern reinterpretation of the 1897 Cyrano de Bergerac story and follows Abby, a veterinarian and radio talk show host who asks her model friend Noelle to impersonate her when a handsome man shows interest in her.
+The story is a modern reinterpretation of the 1897 Cyrano de Bergerac story and follows Abby Barnes, a veterinarian and radio talk show host who asks her model friend Noelle Slusarsky to impersonate her when Brian, a handsome man, shows interest in her.
 The original music score was composed by Howard Shore.
+The Truth About Cats & Dogs was released by 20th Century Fox on April 26, 1996.
 Upon its release, the film garnered positive reviews and was met with considerable box office success.